Developing with Squonk2 (locally)

 Squonk2 consists of: -

-• An Account Server to manage Product subscriptions (the AS)
+• An Account Server and its API (the AS) to manage

 • The Data Manager Service and its API (the DM)